Juanjo4U/myOwnReduxV2/README.md

 ﻿# myOwnReduxV2

-You can view results on [Codesandbox Link](https://8wybr4.csb.app/)
+You can view results on [GitHub Pages](https://juanjo4u.github.io/csb-8wybr4/)